CfSOtago/tpm-impacts-model/README.md

-# CfSOtago note:
+># CfSOtago note

-We have forked this repo to explore the model.
+>We have forked this repo to explore the model.
 This is *not* the master repo and is *not* managed by the EA.
 For the official repo see https://github.com/ElectricityAuthority/tpm-impacts-model

-Changes we have made can be reviewed at https://github.com/CfSOtago/tpm-impacts-model/commits/master
+>Changes we have made can be reviewed at https://github.com/CfSOtago/tpm-impacts-model/commits/master

 # Introduction